Concept

 Large, striking eyes, bright red scales.
 When you look into its mouth, it is as black as darkness, and in contrast, its flesh is pure white.
 Nodoguro" is one of the most popular high-end fish in Japan today.

-Tsushima's "nodoguro" grows in the fast-flowing, nutrient-rich Tsushima Current.
+Tsushima's 「Nodoguro」 grows in the fast-flowing, nutrient-rich Tsushima Current.

-About Yobuko "YARIKI" Squid
+About Yobuko 「Yariika(Spear squid)」

-Our recommendation is the "Yarika Ikizukuri".
+Our recommendation is the 「Yariika Ikizukuri(Living sashimi)」.

 The fish is pulled out of the water and cooked so quickly that it is still alive when served.